 By Susanne Theimer, Group Head of Digital

-Can Artificial Intelligence technologies like GPT-3 help us write, and what is their full potential for the future of business?
+Can Artificial Intelligence technologies like Chat GPT-3 help us write, and what is their full potential for the future of business?

 I am an easy-going person who likes to look for simple as well as smart solutions.
 However, writing a blog post for our Thinking section has tipped me a little out of rhythm – because I don’t like writing.
 It means an immense effort for me to get this creative process going.
 Thoughts want to be sorted and put down on paper in a logical order.
 The blank page demotivates, the first sentence is the most difficult.
 Fortunately, I know that I am not alone.
 There are people – colleagues and friends – who report the same experiences.
 We are the ones who admire you linguistically gifted people for your talent.

 To you polyglot, inspiring, creative copywriters and content creators who get straight to the point as if it were the easiest thing in the world: let me tell you that many of us face almost insurmountable challenges.

 Artificial Intelligence: the future answer to the blank page?

 Fortunately, thanks to artificial intelligence (AI) and new technologies, plenty of visions of the future are now coming into play that could finally provide a remedy.
 We are talking about AI-generated content that is indistinguishable from human-made content.